-5.0.
+4.0.
 Transport and Access Policies

-- 5.1.
-With 1700 houses proposed for the parish through either allocated sites or committed development, the community are concerned about the impact that this will have on the local traffic and transportation infrastructure.
-The policies in this section are designed to ensure that new and existing residents in the parish are not reliant on the private car and have realistic sustainable transport options. - 5.2.
+- 4.1.
+With 1700 houses proposed for the parish through either proposed allocations or committed sites, the community is concerned about the impact that this will have on the local traffic and transportation infrastructure.
+The policies in this section are designed to ensure that new and existing residents in the parish are not reliant on the private car and have realistic sustainable transport options. - 4.2.
 Policy TA1 and TA2 focus on the public realm and are designed to ensure that the streets and spaces within the parish are designed to a high quality, seek to slow traffic speeds and integrate effectively with new development and the landscape setting.
 The plan focuses heavily on improving walking and cycling links within the parish.
-To support this goal policy TA4 sets out the focus for improvement of existing and the creation of new pedestrian and cycle connections to sports, leisure and public transport hubs. - 5.3.
-Parking standards have been set for all new development.
-These reflect the ESBC Parking Standard SPD guidance, but there is a stronger focus on providing attractive and sufficient residential car parking for new development.
-Policy TA3 resists the conversion of garages and the loss of other parking provision within new and existing developments to ensure that sufficient car parking is available for the life of the development. - 5.4.
+To support this goal policy TA4 sets out the focus for improvement of existing and the creation of new pedestrian and cycle connections to sports, leisure and public transport hubs. - 4.3.
+There is a strong focus on providing attractive and sufficient residential car parking for new development.
+Policy TA3 resists the conversion of garages and the loss of other parking provision within new and existing developments to ensure that sufficient car parking is available for the life of the development. - 4.4.
 Finally, policy TA5 seeks to ensure that all new development is easily accessible by public transport.
 Given that the parish is some distance from the train station, it focuses mainly on ensuring that new development is served adequately by bus routes within walking distance of all homes (400m walk) and that where this isn't the case, development is either resisted or new provision and infrastructure delivered.